Ecology & Habitat

 Ecology is the study of how species interact with other animals and plants and their physical environment.

-Cassowaries are known to eat the fruit of at least 180 species (52 families, 102 genera) of which 149 are woody trees.
+Cassowaries are known to eat the fruit of at least 238 species of which 149 are woody trees.
 45 of these plants have large fruit that are mostly dispersed by the Southern Cassowary over long distances.
 Please see the table of Cassowary Food Trees (Kooyman, R. Australian Rainforest Database: Royal Botanic Gardens, Sydney; Macquarie University; based on published sources) for more details.

 My poo grows trees

 In Queensland’s rainforests Southern Cassowaries are the only native animal capable of dispersing the seeds of large-fruited plants and trees over long distances, ensuring the continued balance and biodiversity of the rainforest plant community.
 Without Cassowaries these plants and trees would only occur in concentrated pockets around parent trees or in places where dispersal by gravity can occur, such as gullies or the bottom of slopes.
-Conserving Cassowaries has flow-on effects for other threatened rainforest species such as the mahogany glider and northern quoll, for which the fruit also provides a major food source.
+Conserving Cassowaries has flow-on effects for other threatened rainforest species such as the Musky Rat-kangaroos and Spectacled Fruit Bats, for which the fruit also provides a major food source.

 Why corridors are important